LittleFlyingSheep/P-LocalAFT/README.md

 This project is corresponding to the paper "Local Information Assisted Attention-free Decoder for Audio Captioning".

-The other part of project will be available soon.
+The project will be available soon.